musabshak/engs-50/README.md

 #### tse/crawler
 * crawler.c
 * conc_crawler.c
-Multi-threaded implementation of the crawler using posix threads.
+Multi-threaded implementation of the crawler using POSIX threads.
 Webpages are retrieved concurrently.
 User may define number of threads to use.

 #### tse/indexer
 * indexer.c